ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 Follow the steps below to define resource functions within this service to provide access to the database.

-1. Remove the generated resource function of the `service.bal` file.
+1. Create the first resource using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) of the VS Code extension, as shown below.

-2. Create the first resource using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) of the VS Code extension, as shown below.
+    >**Tip:** Define an HTTP resource that allows the POST operation on the resource path `.` and accepts an `Employee` type payload named `emp`.
+Use `int|error` as the response type.
+Complete the generated record by adding the pipe signs to mark the record as a closed one.

     ![Create resource function](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/create-resource-function.gif)